 Pigeon shooting expert, Peter Theobald, runs through his list of ‘must have’ decoying accessories.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.This is one piece of kit I rarely leave home without.
 I would choose as light a machine as possible because you’re going to have to hump it across the field with all your shooting gear.
 Make sure the decoys flutter realistically when it’s operating.

 The ones I really covet are handpainted, full bodied ones but they are quite expensive.
 In their absence, go for flock coated shells that are light – about 20 stacked together should weigh just a few pounds.